Home » Recipes » Breads » Cornbread » Cranberry Cinnamon Cornbread

 Cut the bread into 9 pieces to make perfect serving sizes.

 Top the warm cornbread with butter and honey, if desired.
-Although this cornbread is delicious, no toppings needed!
+However, it’s delicious on its own, and no toppings are needed!

 Print